rbethke/Kays-Cleaning/README.md

 Pages include index.html, quote.html, reviews.html, services.html, photos.html, and about.html
 Pages stylized by styles.css

-first website project for a business by rbethke
+first website/ learning project for a business by rbethke